Since mid-2017 the TAY Shop has given away 5,000 pieces of clothing to more than 300 transition aged foster youth in Los Angeles County.

 The TAY Shop is located at THE EMPORIUM: Foster Resource & Literacy Center

 The Emporium: Foster Resource & Literacy Center located in Mid-city, Los Angeles houses a group of mission-aligned non-profits that share resources to increase positive outcomes for foster and vulnerable children and youth.
-It is a collaborative effort of Foster Care Counts, The Book Foundation, Book Truck, iFoster, Hope in a Suitcase and is made possible by the generous support of The Pritzker Foster Care Initiative.
+It is a collaborative effort of Foster Care Counts, The Book Foundation, Hope in a Suitcase and is made possible by the generous support of The Pritzker Foster Care Initiative.
 The Emporium Shops are an appointment-only storefront that offers tweens, transition age foster youth and young adults basic essentials, career & casual clothing, accessories and books free of charge.